martinthomson/tmi/draft-thomson-tmi.md

 Aggregation also provides other potential benefits.
 For instance, caching of shared information can allow for performance advantages.
 From an efficiency perspective, the use of shared resources might allow load to be more evenly distributed over time.
-For privacy, individual activity might be mixed with the activity of many others, thereby making it difficult to isolate that activity.
+Or, for privacy, individual activity might be mixed with the activity of many others, thereby making it difficult to isolate that activity.

 The ability of an intermediary to operate at scale can therefore provide a number of different benefits to performance, scalability, privacy, and other